-We can then combine them to accurately predict our short term insulin response to any other food.
+We can then combine these factors to accurately predict our short term insulin response to any other food.
 Not only does this empower us to make better food choices, but we can also more accurately calculate insulin doses for people with diabetes who need to inject insulin at every meal.

 Do carbs raise insulin levels?

 In the top right corner of the chart, we can see that it’s the processed carbohydrates that tend to raise insulin the most (e.g. bread, pancakes, cereals) while foods with fewer carbs raise insulin levels less (at least in the short term).

 However, interestingly, to the left of the chart, we can also see that low carb high protein foods (e.g. fish, steak, prawns, low-fat cottage cheese and eggs) also raise insulin significantly.

-By analysing this data, we found that protein requires about half as much insulin (56%) compared to carbohydrates over two hours.
+By analysing this data further, we found that protein requires about half as much insulin (56%) compared to carbohydrates over the first two hours after eating.

 People with Type 1 Diabetes typically find that they achieve better blood sugar control when they inject insulin to “cover” the protein in their meals.
 This is particularly important when following a low carb diet where bolus insulin doses are smaller.